aliyun/terraform-provider-alicloud/website/docs/r/cs_managed_kubernetes.html.markdown

 * `worker_disk_category` - (Optional, ForceNew) The system disk category of worker node.
 Its valid value are `cloud_ssd` and `cloud_efficiency`.
 Default to `cloud_efficiency`.
 * `worker_data_disk_size` - (Optional, ForceNew) The data disk size of worker node.
 Its valid value range [20~32768] in GB.
 When `worker_data_disk_category` is presented, it defaults to 40.
 * `worker_data_disk_category` - (Optional, ForceNew) The data disk category of worker node.
 Its valid value are `cloud_ssd` and `cloud_efficiency`, if not set, data disk will not be created.
+* `worker_number` - (Required) The total worker node number of the kubernetes cluster.
+Default to 3.
+It is limited up to 50 and if you want to enlarge it, please apply white list or contact with us.
+* `force_update` - (Optional) Default false, when you want to change `worker_instance_types` and `vswitch_ids`, you have to set this field to true, then the cluster will be recreated.
-* `worker_numbers` - (Required) The worker node number of the kubernetes cluster.
+* `worker_numbers` - (Deprecated from version 1.53.0) The worker node number of the kubernetes cluster.
 Default to [3].
 It is limited up to 50 and if you want to enlarge it, please apply white list or contact with us.
 * `worker_instance_types` - (Required, ForceNew) The instance type of worker node.
 Specify one type for single AZ Cluster, three types for MultiAZ Cluster.
 You can get the available kubetnetes master node instance types by [datasource instance_types](https://www.terraform.io/docs/providers/alicloud/d/instance_types.html#kubernetes_node_role)
 * `worker_instance_charge_type` - (Optional, ForceNew) Worker payment type. `PrePaid` or `PostPaid`, defaults to `PostPaid`.